-Equity release schemes aren’t cheap to arrange - set-up fees and arrangement fees with both lifetime mortgages and home reversion schemes can run to thousands of pounds.
+Equity release schemes aren’t cheap to arrange - set-up and arrangement fees can run to thousands of pounds.

-Most equity release schemes are based on interest building up over the full term, so early repayment charges can be very steep indeed.
+Most equity release schemes are based on interest building up over the full term, so early repayment charges can be very steep.

 You should be given information when taking out a product about the maximum early repayment charges you could be expected to pay.

-In addition, due to the complex and high-risk nature of equity release, it’s wise to seek guidance from an independent financial adviser, who will also charge for their services.
+Also, due to the complex and high-risk nature of equity release, it’s wise to seek guidance from an independent financial adviser, who'll charge for their services.